 Station 7: Theresiastollen

-Station 11: From Knappendorf to the health resort
+Station 11: From the life of the miners

 Station 14: Mining Museum

-Visitors enter a coal cellar and discover all sorts of things while browsing.
-An old miner tells the visitors about his life...
+Visitors enter a coal cellar and discover all sorts of things while rummaging around.
+An old miner tells the visitors about his life.